 Uses intended to be accommodated within commercial areas designated on the future land use map include: retail stores, business and personal services, professional offices, food service, lodging facilities and similar uses.
-The Future Land Use Map shows two general areas for commercial uses in the vicinity of the intersection of Barber Road and Reynolds Road, and additionally an area adjacent to the Village of Lake Ann.
+The Future Land Use Map shows two general areas for commercial uses in the vicinity of the intersection of Ole White Drive and Fowler Road, and additionally an area adjacent to the Village of Lake Ann (near Lake Ann Road and First Street).

-Light Industrial
+Light Industrial within Commercial Zoning

-Consistent with the 2009 Survey findings, which support the establishment of light industrial uses in an industrial park and the Township goal to promote a varied business environment, a light industrial area has been designated in the area of Maple City Highway and US 31, the Township's south boundary.
+Consistent with the 2009 Survey findings, which support the establishment of light industrial uses in an industrial park and the Township goal to promote a varied business environment, light industrial uses are allowed in the areas zoned commercial.